OUIsolutions/CWebStudio/README.md

 CWEB_START_MACRO(5001, main_sever);
 ~~~
-# Flags
-With flags you can define comportaments of the sever, each flags define one atributes<br>
-<b>NOTE : ALWAYS PASS YOUR FLAGS BEFORE IMPORT,FOR THE LIB UNDERSTAND IT </b><br>

-### CWEB_DEBUG
+##  CWEB_DEBUG FLAG
-with cweb debug, it will print stages of aplications , like requests, and each stages
+with cweb debug Flag, it will print stages of aplications , like requests, and each stages
 ~~~c

 #define CWEB_DEBUG